GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     grdmath multiband=gd+b3 multiband=gd+b2 SUB multiband=gd+b3 \
     	multiband=gd+b2 ADD DIV = ndvi.nc

-The resulting grid can then be plotted as usual.
+The resulting grid ``ndvi.nc`` can then be plotted as usual.

 Reading more complex multi-band IMAGES or GRIDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to access to sub-datasets in a multi-band grid.
 The
-next example shows how we can extract the SST from the MODIS file that
+next example shows how we can extract the SST from the MODIS file ``A20030012003365.L3m_YR_NSST_9``
-is stored in the HDF “format”.
+that is stored in the HDF “format”.
 We need to run the GDAL program
 **gdalinfo** on the file because we first
 must extract the necessary metadata from the file: